 Most of the better restaurants in the area are inland and require a car to visit.
 For breakfast or brunch, venture inland to try Wildflower Cafe.
 For lunch, try Cristino’s Coal Oven Pizza.
 Or for healthy Latin food, Pico Rojo.
 For dinner, drive to Dunedin to the Black Pearl.
 Travel a little south to Indian Rocks Beach for the pleasantly surprising Tapas Garden Bistro & Wine Bar.

 Buffalo sauce has been a cornerstone of Clearwater cuisine ever since it motivated some local businessmen to create the area’s most iconic restaurant, Hooter’s.
-The story of how Hooters got started — at least, as I heard it* — is a fascinating riches-to-rags-to-write-off story of sex, tax dodging and the gross overestimation of Florida’s moral outrage.
+The story of how Hooters got started — at least, as I heard it* — is a fascinating riches-to-rags-to-write-off story of sex, tax dodging, and the gross overestimation of Florida’s moral outrage.

-Started in 1983, Hooter’s is world-renown for its busty waitresses in tight white t-shirts and even tighter, orange ’80s-era polyester hot-pants.
+Started in 1983, Hooter’s is world-renown for its busty waitresses in tight white t-shirts and even tighter, ’80s-era polyester orange hot-pants.

 Oh, and…I think they serve some kind of food or something.

-Not surprisingly, this detail did not go unnoticed by the magazine’s observant subscribers and, in no time, Hooters was a national media sensation.
+Not surprisingly, this tiny detail did not go unnoticed by the magazine’s observant subscribers and, in no time, Hooters was a national media sensation.
 Instead of flying under the radar and closing down quickly as originally planned, the owners had a major success on their hands.

 Had the owners opened Hooter’s in any other town, the morally outraged citizenry would’ve picketed them out of business before they even opened.
 Had they opened Hooter’s in a less sexually repressed time, the media wouldn’t have found the restaurant’s theme so salacious.